Observation-driven correction of numerical weather prediction for marine winds: Discussion

-Performance improvements also vary systematically across platform types.
-Stationary platforms—including coastal stations, tide gauges, C-MAN stations, and fixed offshore platforms—exhibit greater improvements than moving platforms such as drifting buoys and ships.
-This hierarchy likely reflects the model's ability to learn tailored, location-specific corrections for fixed platforms, exploiting persistent error structures similar to fixed-site correction systems studied in \citet{yang2024local_off_grid}.
-In contrast, moving platforms present a harder generalization problem: ships follow dynamic routes that may traverse poorly sampled regions, while drifting buoys can enter ocean areas with few training observations.
-Drifting buoys may represent the hardest correction challenge because, unlike ships that tend to follow established corridors, they drift unpredictably into sparsely observed ocean regions.
 These platform-dependent differences reflect a broader structural challenge in the marine observing system.
 Although ICOADS provides the most comprehensive historical archive of marine meteorological observations, its spatial coverage remains biased toward shipping corridors and coastal regions \citep{climatedataguide_icoads}, leaving large oceanic areas persistently undersampled.
 The long-term decline in voluntary observing ships further threatens the continuity of in-situ data streams essential for machine-learning-based corrections \citep{awe_icoads_decline}.
 Emerging opportunities, such as integrating meteorological reports transmitted through the global Automatic Identification System (AIS) network, may partially mitigate this gap by supplying near-real-time weather measurements from thousands of vessels, potentially densifying coverage in historically sparse regions and improving correction performance \citep{erdc_ais_weather, researchgate_ais_weather}.